rust-lang/flate2-rs/README.md

 uses another version of zlib/libz.

-For compatibility with previous versions of `flate2`, the C version of `miniz.c` is still available, using the feature `miniz-sys`.
+For compatibility with previous versions of `flate2`, the C version of `miniz.c` is still available, using the feature `miniz`.

 # License